kadenyip/kadenyip/README.md

 ---

-## `01` / About me

-I'm **Kaden**, a computer engineering enthusiast who enjoys understanding how things work—from the code that runs a system to the hardware that brings it to life.
+I'm a computer engineering student at UW who spends a lot of time brainstorming how to create useful projects that can actually improve my personal life.

-I like the freedom to **write, build, and physically customize** what I'm creating.
-Working with both software and hardware helps me understand my projects more deeply and turn ideas into something tangible.
+I like the freedom to write, build, and physically alter what I'm creating.
+Working with both software and hardware helps me understand my projects more deeply and turn ideas into something helpful.

-> My curiosity starts with “How does this work?” and usually ends with “Can I build it?”
+> My curiosity typically starts with “How can I fix this problem?” and usually ends with “Can I build it?”

+---
+## Languages
 <br>

-## `02` / Languages

 <p>
   <img src="https://img.shields.io/badge/Python-0D1117?style=for-the-badge&logo=python&logoColor=38BDF8" alt="Python" />